stakater/mto-docs/content/customresources.md

 Helm Chart Templates: Instead of manifests, a Template can specify a Helm chart that will be installed (using Helm template) when the Template is being instantiated.

-Resource Mapping Templates: A template can be used to map secrets and configmaps from one tenant's namespace to another tenant's namespace, or within a tenant's namespace.
+Resource Mapping Templates: A template can be used to map secrets and ConfigMaps from one tenant's namespace to another tenant's namespace, or within a tenant's namespace.

 ### Mandatory and Optional Templates